BinaryChunk/signatures/README.md

-# HTML Signatures for use in OSX Mail
+# HTML Signatures in OSX Mail
 How to create HTML Signatures for use in OSX Mail

 Create simple temporary signature in mail preferences "this is a temp sig"